ncoudray/DeepPATH/DeepPATH_code/example_TCGA_lung/README.md

 mv $OUTPUT_DIR/out* $TEST_OUTPUT/.
 ```

-* Retrieve the mutation information from the GDC website.
-In this particular example, we use mutect2 "masked somatic mutations".
-We label samples/slides as mutated with respect to every gene if it had a non-silent mutations.
-We used maftools to parse the Mutect2 variants from TCGA which by default uses Variant Classifications with High/Moderate variant consequences.
-These include: "Frame_Shift_Del", "Frame_Shift_Ins", "Splice_Site", "Translation_Start_Site", "Nonsense_Mutation", "Nonstop_Mutation", "In_Frame_Del", "In_Frame_Ins", "Missense_Mutation".
-We then picked the top 10 "known cancer genes" (https://cancer.sanger.ac.uk/census) with respect to the number of (non-silent) mutation across our dataset, excluding genes like TNN which are known to be frequently mutated in general (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4267152/).
-We can then generate a label file where the first column is the slide ID, and the second the mutation name (if a slide has several mutations, then it will have several lines - example in file attached labels_r3.txt), and a reference file with the list of possible mutations (see labelref_r3.txt).
+## 3.3 - multi-output classification

-* sort the LUAD tiles identified as LUAD intro a train, valid a test set for mutation analysis
+* sort the LUAD tiles identified as LUAD intro a train, valid a test set for mutation analysis, filtering with the "outFilenameStats" to only include LUAD tiles

 ```shell
 mkdir r3_LUAD_sorted